lapesd/rdfit/README.md

         Arrays.asList(jenaGraph, rdf4jModel, new File("somewhere.ttl")),
         // SPARQL query: type of query (SELECT/CONSTRUCT/DESCRIBE) is auto-detected
         // for SELECT queries, this will work only if the results have exactly
-        // three (or four) variables, the order of which determines (graph, )
+        // three (or four) variables, the order of which determines subject,
-        // subject, predicate and object.
+        // predicate,  object (and graph).
         jenaQueryExecution,
+        // an RDF4J SELECT query, same caveats (3 or 4 variables) apply:
+        rdf4jTupleQueryResult,
         // an RDF4J CONSTRUCT/DESCRIBE query result
         rdf4jGraphQueryResult,
-        // an RDF4J SELECT query, same caveats (3 or 4 variables) apply:
-        rdf4jTupleQueryResult,
+        rdf4jRepositoryResult,
+        // RDF4J Query instances will be evaluate()ed and their *Result
+        // instances parsed according to the above rules rdf4jTupleQuery,
+        rdf4jGraphQuery,
+        // A RDF4J model, Repository or a RepositoryConnection can also be parsed rdf4jRepository,
+        rdf4jRepositoryConnection,
+        rdf4jModel,
         // rdfit can handle querying itself:
         new SPARQLQuery("SELECT * WHERE {?s ?p ?o}", "http://example.org/sparql/query")
      )) {